rneeft/aspire-course-site/docs/TheSolution/HealthInsurers.md

 After creating a health insurer, you can retrieve it using the **GET** request to `/HealthInsurers`.
 The response will include an `apiKey`, which is the second way to authenticate in the system.

 ## X-API-KEY Authentication

+Health insurere normally connects to other services though server-to-server communication.
+To setup authentication between the servers the system is using API Key authentication.
+The API key is generated when a new Health insurer is created.

 With X-API-KEY authentication, you include the `apiKey` in the request header: